‘My kids have faith in me again’: Local program helps women get a new start in life

 “With transcription, they’re not only learning a skill, they’re not only accomplishing a certification in something, but they’re also helping their community,” said Broyles.

-Michelle Hanshaw is participating in the program and says it has helped her with many life skills like; communication, her self-confidence, and work experience.
+Michelle Hanshaw is participating in the program and says it has helped her with many life skills such as communication, self-confidence, and work experience.

 She says the program has helped her mend her relationship with her family.